roqua/documentation/content/developer/rom/dossier/responses.md

 ## List open responses for given token

 If you know the token that can be used to log in as a respondent, you can use that to request a list of the names of the questionnaires that will be presented when logging in with that token.
-This can be done without any authentication.
+This can be done without any authentication, and CORS is allowed for this particular resource so that external applications can do this request clientside with an AJAX call.

-    GET /login.json?token=:token
+    GET /api/v1/pending_questionnaires.json?token=:token

 ### Response